mbailey/notes/docs/software/keyboard-shortcuts.md

 ## Tabs

-# Remove any of these tab entries from other tables ai!

 | Action             | Linux              | Windows            | macOS           |
 | ------------------ | ------------------ | ------------------ | --------------- |